-The Mason, however, is a citizen of the world; and in whatever clime misfortune may overtake him, should he meet with Brothers, his relief is certain.
-In this particular Masonry is rewhich was the scene of all his active achievements: and so little was he blessed with the benefits of fortune, that on receiving the unhappy tidings of his loss, his widow found herself wholly destitute of support.
+Africa, in the year 1825, in which quarter of the globe he was initiated into Masonry,124 and which was the scene of all his active achievements: and so little was he blessed with the benefits of fortune, that, on receiving the unhappy tidings of his loss, his widow found herself wholly destitute of support.
 She had heard of Masonic benevolence, and made her appeal to the Grand Lodge, where the simple tale of real distress is never preferred in vain.
-The M.W.
-Grand Master brought to the notice of that august body the distresses of the widow.
-He stated that Brother Belzoni, who had recently lost his life during his travels in Africa, was initiated at Cairo, in the Lodge of the Pyramids, and during his residence at Cambridge had become a member of the Lodge of the School of Plato, No. 549, in that place; and as notice had been given in the General Committee of an intention to submit the matter to the Grand Lodge, his Roval Highness moved, and it was resolved unanimously, That the United Grand Lodge of Freemasons of England, deeply sympathizing with Mrs. Belzoni, on the irreparable loss which she, as well as the lovers of science and literature, has sustained by the premature death spected even by pirates, who are a terror to every other order of men; and I rejoice that it is in my power to record a triumphant and well-authenticated illustration of the fact.
-At a meeting of the Leith and Canongate Lodge on Thursday evening, March 5th, 1829, a visitor, who was the captain of a ship, stated, that when sailing in the South American seas, he was boarded by pirates, whose numbers were so overpowering as to render all resistance unavailing.
+The M. W. Grand Master brought to the notice of that august body the distresses of the widow.
+He stated that Brother Belzoni, who had recently lost his life during his travels in Africa, was initiated at Cairo. in the Lodge of the Pyramids, and during his residence at Cambridge had become a member of the Lodge of the School of Plato, No. 549, in that place; and, as notice had been given in the General Committee of an intention to submit the matter to the Grand Lodge, his Royal Highness moved, and it was resolved unanimously, "That the United Grand Lodge of Freemasons of England, deeply sympathizing with Mrs. Belzoni, on the irreparable loss which she, as well as the lovers of science and literature, has sustained by the premature death of the late Brother Belzoni, do contribute the sum of 501, out of the Fund of Benevolence, in aid of the public subscription in her behalf."

+121 The Mason, however, is a citizen of the world; and, in whatever clime misfortune may overtake him, should he meet with Brothers, his relief is certain.
+In this particular Masonry is respected even by pirates, who are a terror to every other order of men; and I rejoice that it is in my power to record a triumphant and well-authenticated illustration of the fact.
+At a meeting of the Leith and Canongate Lodge on Thursday evening, March 5th, 1829, a visitor, who was the captain of a ship, stated, that, when sailing in the South American seas, he was boarded by pirates, whose numbers were so overpowering as to render all resistance unavailing.
 The captain and several of the crew were treated with rudeness, and were about to be placed in irons while the plunder of the ship went on.
 In this situation, when supplication and entreaty were disregarded, the captain, as a dernier resort, made the mystic sign, "which none but Craftsmen ever knew."
-The commander of the piratical crew immediately returned the sign, and gave orders to stop proceedings.
+The commander of the piratical crew immediately returned the sign. and gave orders to stop proceedings.
 He grasped his newly-discovered Brother by the hand with all the familiarity of an old acquaintance, and swore he should sustain no injury.
-Mutual acts of kindness then passed between them; every article that had been seized was restored to its place, and the two ships parted company with three hearty cheers .- Stirling Journal.
+Mutual acts of kindness then passed between them; every article that had been seized was restored to its place, and the two ships parted company with three hearty cheers. - Stirling Journal.